 The Neuro’s Azrieli Centre for Autism Research (ACAR) is advancing translational research, training and knowledge transfer in autism spectrum disorder (ASD).
-Through its grant program, ACAR drives and supports innovative research into future treatments for ASD.
+Through its grant program, ACAR drives and supports innovative research to better understand autism and improve the lives of autistic individuals and their families.

 The four projects funded in the latest round are: